BertrandBev/code_field/README.md

 ## Limitations

 - Autocomplete disabling on android [doesn't work yet](https://github.com/flutter/flutter/issues/71679)
 - The TextField cursor doesn't seem to be handling space inputs properly on the web platform.
-Pending [issue resolution](https://github.com/flutter/flutter/issues/77929)
+Pending [issue resolution](https://github.com/flutter/flutter/issues/77929).
+The flag `webSpaceFix` fixes it by swapping spaces with transparent middle points.